gabrielecanepa/middleman-webpack/README.md

 ```

 > 💡 The full title option is set to true by default, and uses `-` as separator.
-> You can set this option to false to use an indipendant title, or change the symbol you want to use as separator (e.g. `<% set_meta_tags separator: '∙'`)
+> You can set this option to false to use an indipendant title, or change the symbol you want to use as separator (e.g. `<% set_meta_tags title: "Secondary page", separator: '∙' %>`)

 #### Favicon